umasreeram/fraud-detection-page.github.io/README.md

 ### Results & Discussion
 - Discuss results of you experiments and which one we ended up selecting, final test AUC from Kaggle?
 (Wendy)
-- Discuss how Vesta could operationalize this, things to consider from Uma's findings (Chitwan?)
+- Discuss how Vesta could operationalize this, things to consider from Uma's findings (Chitwan)